 - Define parameters in the inputs.yaml file

 Consult the supporting reference topics, following these steps.

 Download all three components to your management system:

 - Open the email from F5 Networks providing you the link to the VNF Manager download package and license key, click the download link, and download the image locally.

 - Point your browser to the BIG-IQ 6.0.1 download site, and download the product using the F5-BIQ-VE-LIC-MGR-LIC key.
 At a minimum, you must license the BIG-IQ License Manager.

 - Point your browser to the 22.214.171.124 download site, and download the Virtual-Edition product using the F5-BIG-MSP-LOADV12-LIC key.

-- Upload all three images into your OpenStack-Newton project.
+- Upload the previous images into your OpenStack-Newton project.
 For detailed instructions, see Upload and manage images on docs.openstack.org.